 Deities and Architecture of Masrur Temple

-The entrance of the central temple is towards east and has four huge carved pillars.
+The entrance of the central temple is towards the east and has four huge carved pillars.
 The sanctum sanctorum or the garb-griha is approachable through an ornate stone door which befits the grand threshold of the entrance.

-Three stone idols of Rama, Laxman and Janaki are kept in the main shrine.
-But it was originally a Shiva temple as an image of Lord Shiva has been carved out in the middle of the lintel and the size and execution of the entire carving in the temple represent the Lord who is the centre of the Hindu pantheon and is worshiped as the God of Destruction.
+Three stone idols of Rama, Laxman, and Janaki are kept in the main shrine.
+But it was originally a Shiva temple as an image of Lord Shiva has been carved out in the middle of the lintel and the size and execution of the entire carving in the temple represent the Lord who is the center of the Hindu pantheon and is worshiped as the God of Destruction.
 The present idols seem to be put inside the temple at some later stage.